Agnes Hsu-Tang: Philanthropy, activism and honors

 Hsu-Tang was a managing director on the board of the Metropolitan Opera from 2014 to July 2021 and is known to support new works and contemporary productions such as Exterminating Angel, L'amour de loin, and Akhanaten.
-In October 2021, she succeeds Pam B. Schafler as chair of the New-York Historical Society board of trustees.
-In December 2021, Hsu-Tang and her husband donated $125 million towards renovations at the Metropolitan Museum of Art.
+In October 2021, Hsu-Tang became chair of the New-York Historical Society board of trustees.

 In 2018, Hsu-Tang and her husband Oscar Tang were listed among Town and Country's 50 most influential American families in media, art, and culture.